You’re going to love this decadent chocolate cake with macerated strawberries! Talk about a special treat for your next dinner party.

 - Any fruit liqueur will work with the macerated strawberries.
 I love the combination of strawberries and orange liqueur, so it’s usually my go-to.
 Use what you have!

-- 2 ounces (8 tablespoons) unsweetened cocoa powder
+- 2 ounces unsweetened cocoa powder (approximately 8 tablespoons)

 - 1 teaspoon kosher salt